 What is a scrum master?

-A scrum master keeps the development team aligned and on track.
+A scrum master, also known as a scrum leader, keeps the development team aligned and on track.
 You help the team evaluate work to be done, communicate progress, and collaborate to reach development goals.
 As the name suggests, scrum masters operate within teams that follow the scrum approach to agile development.
 Along with product owners and the development team, scrum masters are one of three common scrum roles.

 You can think of scrum master as the coach of the scrum team.
 While you help the team follow proper scrum workflows and stay on task, your role is to guide and motivate, not enforce.
 You are a leader on the team — but you do not manage individual team members.